unfortunatelyalex/pluto/readme.md

 # Pluto Discord Bot

 ## What is Pluto?
-Pluto is a personal Discord bot designed to help manage servers, provide fun and utility commands, and automate common tasks.
-Originally created for personal use, Pluto has grown to include a wide range of features and may become public in the future.
+Pluto is a personal Discord bot designed to manage servers, provide fun and utility commands, and automate common tasks.
+Originally for personal use, Pluto has grown to include a wide range of features and may become public in the future.

 ---